 Continuity doesn’t have the stigma that it used to.
 If your product or service continues to deliver value month after month, consumers are happy to keep paying.
 Convenience is king, and subscription services are being embraced everywhere as people move away from the traditional shopping experience.
 As long as you’re transparent with your cancellation policy, continuity can be perceived as a benefit, not a burden.

 To execute an omni-channel strategy, your marketing engine needs to be nimble.
 When your operation is small, it’s easy to justify paying per item, per project just to get things done.
 Early on, if you discover something in testing that really works, you’ll only need to make changes in a few places to keep everything consistent.
 However, as you start taking on more channels, the work will snowball.
 You’ll need to make more changes in more places.
 If you’re getting nickel and dimed by your marketing people every time you need to make tweaks, it’s going to rapidly become unsustainable.

 You need to seek marketing partners who are as invested in your growth as you are.
-At Marketing Architects, we cover all of the production costs for radio and TV advertising as well as an interactive phone system for call handling.
-We invested $8,425,753 in our clients last year because we only win if they win.
+At Marketing Architects, we cover all of the production costs for TV advertising.
 If you’re ready for a marketing partner that bets on your growth, we should talk.

 Schedule a Conversation

 Fill out the form below and we'll get in touch with you shortly.